bradfordp10/HPM-with-Iron/README.md

 # HPM-with-Iron

 A patch to fix the iron shortage in early mid game HPM.
+Drag the folders in The Iron Patch into your HPM folder.

 Changelog from HPM 0.4.1: